Schneider-Alex/Great_Number_Game/README.md

 # Great_Number_Game
- Game to have user guess random number
+ Game to have user guess random number,implenets flask and the concept of session to maintain values across a variety of routes